mulesoft-consulting/ci-hello-world/README.md

 ![CD pipeline design](./images/cd-pipeline-design.png)

 Deployment on DEV is the only deployment considered and implemented in this example.
 Deployment on development environment should be triggered every time there is a commit to development brach (as per the configuration in `Jenkinsfile`, every branch starting with 'dev-' is considered as development branch).
 [Mule maven plugin](https://docs.mulesoft.com/mule-user-guide/v/3.9/mule-maven-plugin) is used for deployement to development environment.

+Special technical user should be created with specific permission to deploy applications.
+Production should have the separate deployment user, so user used for deployment to other environments can't be abused for PROD deployment.

 Deployment on TEST and PROD are included just for illustration purposes.
 There are different tools and approaches that could help with the application deployment.
 Some of them are mentioned in [Recommendations section](#recommendations).